-When you’re stressed, the foods you turn to will most likely be traditional ‘comfort’ foods – big meals, take-out, fried foods, desserts, and alcohol drinks.
+When you’re stressed, the foods you turn to will most likely be traditional ‘comfort’ foods – big meals, take-out, fried foods, desserts, and alcoholic drinks.

-We’ve all found comfort in a greasy meal and a glass of wine or a tub of ice cream when we’ve been stressed out or upset about something.
+We’ve all found comfort in a greasy meal, a glass of wine, or a tub of ice cream when we’ve been stressed out or upset about something.

 However, we know that this isn’t the right long-term approach.

-When we turn to unhealthy foods, we may temporarily feel better, but we will feel worse in the long run.
+When we turn to unhealthy foods, we may temporarily feel better but worse in the long run.

 When our body isn’t getting the proper nutrition to deal with the added stress, we get more fatigued faster, more lethargic, and in some cases, less able to concentrate and focus.
 All of this can lead to even more stress.

 FOODS THAT FIGHT STRESS